 Patent Practitioner Help Recommended

 The United States has specific criteria for disclosing prior art.
-Known how to do a patent search is only a part of the patenting process.
+Knowing how to do a patent search is only a part of the patent application process.
 Whether it be a patent, patent application, or other disclosure that may be relevant, keeping track and ensuring submittal of relevant prior art can get complex.
 For example, in certain circumstances, an earlier disclosure by the same inventor may be excusable, or, worst case, it may be prior art to the invention itself.
 In other circumstances, an application filed earlier, but published later than your application, may be cited against your application.

 Prior art searching and patentability determinations are time consuming and complex tasks best done by a patentability expert (patent attorney or patent agent).
 Additionally, all patents, patent applications, and non patent literature from around the world need to be examined and considered in an exhaustive search.
 An exhaustive search includes searching in other related fields.
 When considering how to do a patent search, other related fields are areas of potential use or related technologies that may be applicable.